 Before the Tour

-So you’ve decided you want to do a wine tour.
+So you’ve decided you want to do a blenheim wine trail tour.
 Great!
 First things first you’ll want to determine what you have to work with.
 Check your local area of vineyards and if they provide tours to the public, or if you’re planning on heading to a new area look to see what’s nearby and offered.

 Selecting Your Wine Tour

 Make your list of who’s attending and how many of you there will be.
 A quick Google search of ‘wine tours near me’ will give you a list of options to choose from.
 Do your research on each tour type to make the best pick.